python-pillow/Pillow/docs/handbook/image-file-formats.rst

 PIL reads and writes TIFF files.
 It can read both striped and tiled images, pixel and plane interleaved multi-band images, and either uncompressed, or Packbits, LZW, or JPEG compressed images.

-In the current version, PIL always writes uncompressed TIFF files.
+If you have libtiff and its headers installed, PIL can read and write many more kinds of compressed TIFF files.
+If not, PIL will always write uncompressed files.

 The :py:meth:`~PIL.Image.Image.open` method sets the following :py:attr:`~PIL.Image.Image.info` properties: